braid-org/braidfs/README.md

 For the period of time that you have edited the file in your editor but not saved it, external edits cannot be integrated.

+#### Consistency Guarantees

+- **Offline edits**: Changes made while offline are synchronized when connectivity returns
+- **Daemon status**: Edits made while the daemon is stopped are detected and synchronized when it restarts
+- **Race conditions**: If you save changes at the exact moment `braidfs` is writing to a file, the result depends on filesystem timing; the final state will become the new baseline.
+All saved changes outside this time will get properly detected and merged.

 ## Installation

 Install braidfs globally using npm: